rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

  ::

-	bwa mem -t3 subset reads.tumour.fastq | samtools sort -o tumor.bam -
+	bwa mem -t8 subset reads.tumour.fastq | samtools sort -o tumor.bam -

 \

-	the alignment took about 6 minutes for the tumor-derived reads.
+	The alignment will take a few minutes for the tumor-derived reads.
 Modify this command line to align the normal-tissue-derived reads to the same reference, convert the output to BAM, and sort the output BAM file.
 After both BAM files are complete, use the samtools index command to produce index files for each of them.
+If you don't know how to use the samtools index command (and no one is born knowing this sort of thing), try typing :code:`samtools index -h` at a terminal prompt to see what information is available, or do a Google search.

 \